Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Introduction

 We then demonstrate how to use the iterated version of our algorithm in order to solve the Write-All problem with work complexity $\mathrm{O}(n + m^{3+\epsilon} \log n)$ for any constant $\epsilon > 0$.
-Our solution improves on the algorithm of Malewicz \cite{Malewicz05}, which is the best known explicit result, in two ways.
-Firstly our solution is work optimal for a wider range of $m$, namely for any $m = \BigO{\sqrt[3+\epsilon]{n / \log n}}$ compared to the $m = \BigO{\sqrt[4]{n / \log n}}$ of Malewicz .
-Secondly our solution does not assume the test-and-set primitive used by Malewicz \cite{Malewicz05}, and relies \emph{only} on atomic read/write memory.
-Note that there is a Write-All algorithm due to Kowalski and Shvartsman~\cite{KS08}, which is work optimal for a wider range of processors $m$ than our algorithm, specifically for $m = \BigO{\sqrt[2+\epsilon]{n}}$.
-However, their algorithm uses a collection of $q$ permutations with contention $\mathrm{O}(q \log q)$, while it is not known to date how to construct such permutations in polynomial time.
-Thus their result is so far existential, while ours is explicit.
+Our solution improves on the algorithm of Malewicz\,\cite{Malewicz05}, which solves the Write-All problem for a non-trivial number of processes with optimal (linear) work complexity, in two ways.
+First our solution is work optimal for a wider range of choices for $m$, namely for any $m = \BigO{\sqrt[3+\epsilon]{n / \log n}}$, cf. the restriction $m = \BigO{\sqrt[4]{n / \log n}}$ of Malewicz, \cite{Malewicz05}.
+Second our solution does not assume the test-and-set primitive used by Malewicz\, and relies \emph{only} on atomic read/write memory.
+There is also a Write-All algorithm due to Kowalski and Shvartsman~\cite{KS08}, which does not use test-and-set operations and is work optimal for a wider range of processors $m$ than our algorithm, specifically for $m = \BigO{\sqrt[2+\epsilon]{n}}$.
+However, their algorithm uses a collection of $q$ permutations with contention $\BigO{q \log q}$ and it is not known to date how to construct such permutations in polynomial time (see the discussion in the related work section).
+Finally, subsequent to the conference version of this paper\,\cite{KK12}, Alistarh \emph{et al.}\,\cite{Dan12} show that there exists a deterministic algorithm for the Write-All problem with work $\BigO{n+ m \log^{5} n \log^{2} \max(n,m)}$.
+Their solution is so far existential, while ours explicit.